In The Neighbourhood

 The Sunday Service

 We gather for worship at 10:00am on Sundays, welcoming all people.
 Our services are respectfully structured with room for personal reflection.
 We use inclusive language.
 The sermon is a sincere exercise in engaging with the biblical heritage in an honest, informed way, such that living connections are made for people "on the journey".
-If children are present, a "conversation with the younger ones" is held.
-Prayers for others are prayed by prepared volunteers from the congregation.
+Prayers for others are led by volunteers from the congregation.
 The hymns are a mixture of traditional tunes with re-contextualised words and newer compositions from around the world.
 Generally, we celebrate communion on the first Sunday of each month.
 Morning tea and coffee is served after each service.
 In our services we seek to manifest the 8 principles of the progressive Church movement.
 Click here to read the principles.
 Inspect the last twelve orders of service and sermons on our news page.

 Knox has an increasingly extensive library of books covering theology, spirituality, art, and music, as well as a broad selection of children's books on a number of themes.
 We have good people who can help you find whatever reading material you need.
 The theological collection covers works from the conservative Calvin to the radical John Dominic Crossan.
 It's a very broad collection.

 Knox Church runs public lectures, seminar series, and discussion groups on a frequent but irregular basis.
 For information about upcoming events, visit our News page.